 Minority Report: The weapons used are pretty much just like weapons today.
 The most advanced weapon is a concussion gun of sorts, that's only used in the car factory sequence.
 Slightly confusing the issue is that fact that the concussion gun appears to be a non-lethal weapon (designed only to knock the target down); if so, then Kinetic Weapons Are Just Better only provided that you're trying to kill someone - if you want to avoid killing them, the concussion gun is a better bet.

-Both Pitch Black and The Chronicles of Riddick feature projectile weapons that, while more beefy looking, still use the good old gunpowder and slug ammo.
+The Chronicles of Riddick features projectile weapons that, while more beefy looking, still use the good old gunpowder and slug ammo.
 The Necromongers from the second film, however, have concussion guns as standard infantry armament, although they still prefer to fight up-close-and-personal with blades and axes.
 It is also not shown how these guns match up against firearms.